-Applicants who do not meet the GPA criteria for admission but have otherwise strong applications may be considered for provisional admission by the committee.
+Applicants who do not meet the GPA criteria for admission but have otherwise strong applications may be considered for admission by the committee with additional GPA requirements.
 This status provides the academic unit with an opportunity to better evaluate the student's academic potential.
-Students are notified of the provisional requirements in the admission notice from the college.
+Students are notified of the GPA requirements in the admission notice from the college.

-Most provisions must be completed within the first semester of enrollment.
-When students have satisfied the provisional requirements, they should confirm with their academic advisor that a change of status has been recommended.
+Most GPA requirements must be completed within the first semester of enrollment.
+When students have satisfied the GPA requirements, they should confirm with their academic advisor that a change of status has been recommended.
+Students with provisional admission are not eligible to submit an interactive Plan of Study - the iPOS - until the conditions of admission have been satisfied.

-Graduate Admission Services will withdraw students who have not met the provisions of their admission within the required time frame from the degree program.
+Graduate Admission Services will withdraw students who have not met the GPA requirements of their admission within the required time frame from the degree program.